-Individuals of the wildlife species that are capable of reproduction are available now or in the foreseeable future to sustain the population or improve its abundance.
+1. Individuals of the wildlife species that are capable of reproduction are available now or in the foreseeable future to sustain the population or improve its abundance.

 Yes.
 In Canada, a single breeding population of the Blue Racer is present on Pelee Island, Ontario.
-COSEWIC (2012) estimated the population to be less than 250 adults and possibly declining, although no formal surveys have been undertaken since 2002.
+Population estimates for the Blue Racer have not been completed since 2002, when the combined population size for three study sites on Pelee Island was estimated to be approximately 140 adult Blue Racers with a 95% confidence interval (Willson and Cunnington 2015).
+Anecdotal evidence from some research and site visits since 2002 suggest the Canadian population of the Blue Racer may have experienced further decline in recent years.
 However, hatchlings and juveniles have been observed as recently as 2015 (Crowley pers. comm.
 2015) indicating that the population has been reproducing.
-The size of the population makes it vulnerable to extinction from demographic and environmental stochasticity 10, catastrophic events and loss of genetic variability.
+The small population size makes it vulnerable to extinction from demographic and environmental stochasticity11, catastrophic events and loss of genetic variability.
 The Pelee Island population is isolated from other Blue Racer populations and there is currently no effective immigration or emigration of individuals to adjacent mainland populations in the United States.
-Populations in Michigan, Iowa and Illinois are apparently secure and individuals from these populations would be adapted to local conditions in Ontario, and may provide opportunities for rescue effort11.
+Populations in Michigan, Iowa and Illinois are apparently secure and individuals from these populations would be adapted to local conditions in Ontario, and may provide opportunities for rescue effort12.